-Inchon is the call sign for the 1st Marine Regiment which is currently deployed in southern Helmand Province.
-They are operating out of a large FOB in the middle of nowhere, about 50 kilometers from the Provincial capitol of Lashka Gah, named Camp Dwyer.
-Unlike other FOB’s I have visited this massive base has lots of room but very few people.
-The Marines don’t like FOB’s much and having the leanest tooth to tail ratio (more trigger pullers than support personnel) in the American military; this is what one would expect to see.
+Inchon is the call sign for the 1st Marine Regiment – currently deployed in southern region of the Helmand Province as Regimental Combat Team 1 (RCT 1).
+They are operating out of a large FOB in the middle of the Dasht-e Margo (Deseret of Death) about 50 kilometers from the Provincial capitol of Lashkar Gah, named Camp Dwyer.
+Unlike other FOB’s I’ve visited this massive base has lots of room but very few people.
+The Marines don’t like FOB’s much and having (by design) a lean tooth to tail ratio (trigger pullers to support personnel) this is what one would expect to see.

-The 1st Marines are commanded by another close friend of mine, Colonel Dave Furness of Columbus, Ohio.
-Like my friends featured in previous posts, Col Paul Kennedy and LtCol Jeff Kenny, Dave was on the staff of the Marine Corps Infantry Officer course with me back in the early 90’s.
-The four of us also commanded recruiting stations in the late 90’s (the Marines take recruiting seriously) and as is often the case in the Corps, we would bump into each other in places like Okinawa, Korea and Thailand when assigned to deploying infantry units in the Fleet Marine Force.
+RCT 1 is commanded by another close friend of mine Colonel Dave Furness, USMC, of Columbus, Ohio.
+Like my friends featured in previous posts, Colonel Paul Kennedy, USMC and Lieutenant Colonel Jeff Kenny, USMC, Dave was on the staff of the Marine Corps Infantry Officer course with me back in the early 90’s.
+The four of us also commanded recruiting stations in the late 90’s (the Marines take recruiting seriously) and as is often the case in the Corps we would bump into each other in places like Okinawa, Korea or Thailand when assigned to Fleet Marine Force infantry units.

 Readers who have been following the Afghan campaign over the years must be depressed at hearing this.
 What Dave identified as the problem is exactly what military and development experts identified as the problem nine years ago.

-We talked about why, after so long, we are still talking about the problem instead of fixing it but I don’t want to get my buddies in hot water so I’ll move on to something I found more interesting – the time horizon which is Dave’s biggest issue.
-Like every other commander in theater, Dave is frustrated to the point of insubordination with how slow we are at funding and executing projects.
-Listen to this from Colonel Furness:
+We talked about why, after so long, we’re still talking about the problem instead of fixing it but I don’t want to get my buddies in hot water for bitching about how difficult it is to do what should be easy so I’ll move on to something I also found interesting – the time horizon.
+Like every other commander in theater Dave is frustrated to the point of insubordination with how slow we are at funding and executing projects.
+More from Colonel Furness:

-Mike left active duty in the late 90’s, moving his family to North Dakota where he has a regular job, coaches the High School baseball team (his Dad managed the Boston Red Socks), is a city councilman and has his own radio show.
+Major Mike McNamara, USMCR, left active duty in the late 90’s, moving his family to North Dakota where he has a regular job, coaches the high school baseball team (his Dad managed the Boston Red Socks) serves on the city council and has his own radio show.
 Mactalk has got to be among the most entertaining radio shows in the nation.
-The Coach is one of the smartest, funniest people I have ever met.
-That’s saying something – Jeff Kenny is so funny that The Bot couldn’t eat chow around him.
-Jeff would come up with quirky observations so entertaining that The Bot would have soda coming out of his nose or start choking on his food he was laughing so hard.
-The Coach makes Jeff, Dave and I look like dimwits; only Paul is sharp enough to hold his own with him.
-Mike doesn’t drill with the reserves and only puts on the superman suit when his friends ask him to come run their combat operations center when they are going to war.
-This is the third time he has been called and also the third time a general officer has stepped in and told the manpower weenies to shut up, activate McNamara and send him overseas.
-Mike will never be promoted past the rank of Major and couldn’t care less – when his buddies ask he drops what he’s doing and comes overseas for a year at a time.
+Mac is one of the smartest, funniest people I have ever met.
+That’s saying something too – Jeff Kenny is so funny that The Bot couldn’t eat chow around him.
+Jeff would come up with totally bizarre observations that were so funny Shem would have soda coming out of his nose or start choking on his food he was laughing so hard.
+Mike doesn’t drill with the reserves and only puts on the uniform on when his friends ask him to come run their Combat Operations Center (COC) when they go to war.
+This is the third time he has been called and it is also the third time a general officer has had to tell the manpower weenies at HQMC to shut up, activate McNamara and send him overseas without delay.
+Mike will never be promoted past the rank of Major and couldn’t care less – when his buddies call he drops what he’s doing and comes overseas for a year at a time.
 Every time.

 The Hellfire is a supersonic missile but when it makes its final course correction just prior to hitting target it slows to subsonic speed.
 The sonic boom gets ahead of it so that the targets hear it about 1.5 seconds before it strikes.
 Sure enough three of the four look up startled while the fourth immediately started running like he’s in the Olympic finals of the 100 meter sprint.
 The three Lookie Lous’ disappear – the sprinter starts to stagger clearly wounded.
 Within the hour he would be joining us at Camp Dwyer where he received state of the art medical care and will be kept in the base hospital until well enough to be turned over to the Afghan Army.